Updated September 2, 2023

 All Motley Fool picks meet two criteria:

-The Fool boasts a 551% inception to-date return for portfolios that followed all their recommendations since 2002.
-This is more than double the return of the S&P 500 over the same period.
+The Motley Fool Stock Advisor boasts a 727% from inception to July 22, 2024 return for portfolios that followed all their recommendations since 2002.
+In comparison, the S&P 500 returns over the same period was 161%.[2]

 The impressive track record is mostly due to early picks, like Amazon and Netflix, turning out to be huge winners.
 But each pick is well-researched and comes with a detailed report on why they think it's going to succeed.